Skip to content

 The bottom line

 A balance transfer card is not a magic solution to debt.
-It is a tool that eliminates interest charges for 15 to 21 months, giving you a window to pay down principal without the headwind of 24% APR working against you.
+It is a tool that eliminates interest charges for 15 to 21 months — giving you a window to pay down principal without 24% APR working against you.

 The formula is simple: transfer the balance, divide by the number of 0% months, automate that payment, and do not use the new card for purchases.
-If you follow this plan, you will be debt-free before the intro rate expires, and you will have saved hundreds or thousands in interest.
+Follow this plan and you will be debt-free before the intro rate expires, having saved hundreds or thousands in interest.

 Leave a Reply